WordPoints/wordpoints/src/readme.txt

 == Changelog ==

+= 1.2.0 =
+* New: Support for WordPress multisite See [here](http://wordpoints.org/user-guide/multisite/) for full details.
+* New: Network-wide points hooks for multisite.
+* Fixed: Delete the points logs for a user when they are deleted.
+* Fixed: Clean up the points logs for a post when it is deleted, removing the link.
+* Fixed: Clean up the points logs for a comment when it is deleted, removing the link and comment text.

 = 1.1.2 =
 * Fixed: The post points hook was awarding points for auto-drafts and post revisions.
 * Fixed: The periodic points hook wasn’t working in some cases.